ogame-ninja/documentation/doc/farmer.md

 ##### [Min. resources to attack]

-Minimum amount of resources a planet must have to b attacked.
+Minimum amount of resources a planet must have to be attacked.

 ##### [Min. defenses to ignore]

 If the planet has the minimum defenses points, it will automatically be added to the ignore list for future farming sessions.
 If the "min. defenses to ignore" is set to 0, no planet will be added.

+##### [Min. player rank]
+If the value is set to 1000, only the top 1 to 1000 ranked (inactive) players will be considered for attacks.
+If set to 0, all players are valid targets.

+##### [Minimum level of storage]
+If set (greater than 0), a planet must have at least the minimum level of storage to be considered as a target.

 ##### [Fast attacking]

 This is another option that will force the bot to start attacking sooner than the end of the scanning range.
 When you check this option the bot will send an attack as soon as a planet goes into "spied" state.

+##### [Attack from nearest planet]
+When selected, the bot will send the attack from the planet that is closest to the target.

+##### [Priority calculation]
+This option is only useful when "fast-attack" is **not** selected.
+The bot will prioritize targets with the higher amount of resources using these factors.